Jaro Procházka

-Jaro Procházka (April 22, 1886 in Prague, Vyšehrad – September 30, 1949 in Prague) was a Czech painter specializing in cities and landscapes.
+Jaro Procházka (22 April 1886 – 30 September 1949) was a Czech painter specializing in cities and landscapes.

+Life

+Procházka was born on 22 April 1886 in Prague.
 He studied at the Academy of Fine Arts, Prague under Prof. Jakesch (1900–1904), and then at the Academy of Fine Arts, where his studies were interrupted by the First World War.
 He was a member of the Union of Artists in Prague.

 His work was influenced by the impressionist movement.
 During his lifetime he made study trips to Paris, Belgium, and the Netherlands.
 Paintings of Bruges and the Belgian countryside can be considered the pinnacle of his work.
 A set of paintings of European cities in 1931 was awarded the annual prize of the Academy of Sciences.

-He exhibited his works in many solo and joint exhibitions in the Czech Republic and abroad, such as Paris, Oslo and Copenhagen.
+He exhibited his works in many solo and joint exhibitions in Czechoslovakia and abroad, such as Paris, Oslo and Copenhagen.

+Procházka died on 30 September 1949 in Prague.